 - Reducing or ceasing physical exercise due to feeling too fatigued

 - Consuming substances such as alcohol to induce sleep and caffeine to cope with fatigue during the day

 - Engaging in activities in bed (before planning to sleep) to try and promote sleep (such as watching a movie or reading)

 - Thinking that insomnia can be cured by external factors

 Up until quite recently, the most frequently prescribed treatment for insomnia and sleep related disorders has been sleeping medications.
-However, an extensive body of research has been conducted over the years, finding the effectiveness of Cognitive Behavioural Therapy (CBT) as an alternate treatment to the variety of sleeping medication on offer for individuals with sleeping disorders.
-The success of treating insomnia with CBT, is based around the theory that it can only be cured by dealing with the underlying causes– the majority of which are rooted in cognitions (thoughts) and behaviours (habits) that have been learnt (and can therefore be unlearnt) over time.
+However, extensive research conducted over the years have found the effectiveness of Cognitive Behavioural Therapy (CBT) as an alternate treatment to the variety of sleeping medications on offer for individuals with sleeping disorders.
+The success of treating insomnia with CBT, is based around the theory that insomnia can be addressed by dealing with the underlying causes– the majority of which are rooted in cognitions (thoughts) and behaviours (habits) that have been learnt (and can therefore be unlearnt) over time which maintain insomnia.

-CBT is now recognised as the preferred method for treating insomnia- endorsed by the National Institutes of Health, as it has been shown to produces both more effective short and long term results, without the harmful side effects medications can incur.
-Confirming this, the findings of over 20 studies, demonstrated those who experienced insomnia fell asleep faster with CBT treatment, than those treated with sleeping medications.
-Related studies conducted at the Harvard Medical School, have shown CBT to be more effective treatment than the most commonly prescribed sleeping drug Ambien, in both short term (4 weeks) and long term (1 year) trials.
+CBT is now recognised as the preferred method for treating insomnia, endorsed by the National Institutes of Health, as it has been shown to produce more effective short and long term results, without the harmful side effects of medications.
+Findings from more than 20 studies support this, demonstrating that those who experienced insomnia fell asleep faster with CBT treatment, than those treated with sleeping medications.
+Related studies conducted at the Harvard Medical School, have also shown CBT to be a more effective treatment than the most commonly prescribed sleeping drug Ambien, in both short term (4 weeks) and long term (1 year) trials.

 - Decreasing deep sleep and REM sleep, alongside an increased stage 2 sleep- this induces a lighter, more disrupted sleep, affecting overall sleep quality